 The interview was a blast - Kathryn was an amazingly kind interviewer - I still can't believe I got to talk about friction and stickiness on primetime radio for 30 mins!
 You can listen to it here.

 Immediately afterwards, as we came off air, the producer, Victoria, asked if I might be interested in coming back on the show at some stage as a general 'science correspondent'.
 I said yes, of course - I'd loved doing a similar gig for the Naked Scientists back in the day.
 We agreed to chat about the logistics soon.
-Fast-forward to July, and the promised email arrived to my inbox - Nine to Noon wanted me to make some appearances on the show.
-Microbiologist (and superstar scicommer) Dr Siouxsie Wiles had been doing this fortnightly gig solo for some time, but it sounds like, with everything else she does, she needed a break.
-So, I joined the team.
-The gig: I'd choose 2-4 interesting science stories from the previous couple of weeks, and talk about them live on air in a 10 min segment.
+Fast-forward to July 2022, and the promised email arrived to my inbox - Nine to Noon wanted me to make some appearances on the show.
+Microbiologist (and superstar scicommer) Dr Siouxsie Wiles had been doing this fortnightly gig solo for some time, but with everything else she does, she needed to step back.
+So, I joined, along with Chemist Dr Allan Blackman.
+The three of us now share the segment.

-Debut appearance: 27th July
+Debut appearance: 27th July 2022

 Link to the segment: listen here.